RicardoRamirezR/blade-nav.nvim/README.md

   installation and configuration).
 - Has support for Livewire components v2 and v3.
 - Has support for Filament components.
+- Provides support for additional paths for Laravel Blade components.

 ## Installation